qbbr/source2.qbbr.github.io/pages/about.md

 Hi!
 My name is Sokolov Innokenty.
 I've been programming since 2003.
-Started with Pascal/VBA at school, then learn PHP4 + HTML/CSS, then Perl, JS, then ... and i do not stop studying to this day...
+Started with Pascal/VBA at school, then learn PHP4 + HTML/CSS, then Perl, JS, then ... and i do not stop studying to this day (kaizen)...
 I'm sitting on holy GNU/Linux since 2006, system administrating since 2010.
 Now I mainly write for WEB.